tc39/test262/docs/rationale.md

 For instance:

-- tests which expression expectations with `throw` statements inside of conditional statements rather than the assertion API implemented by the harness files (though this explicitness will always be desirable when asserting the semantics of conditional statements and `throw` statements
+- tests which express expectations with `throw` statements inside of conditional statements rather than the assertion API implemented by the harness files (though this explicitness will always be desirable when asserting the semantics of conditional statements and `throw` statements